Our Professional Staff

 A mentor/coach to many teachers and consultant to schools, Lenore continues to teach at Temple Beth Am and Temple Judea.
 She received the Hebrew/Judaic Studies License from the Board of License, through CAJE, and was selected to be trained as an assessor for JSASIP.
 She has written several textbooks and teacher guidebooks for UAHC (now URJ) and Behrman House.
 Recently she attended the seminar for Melton teachers, and is teaching adults in the program.
 A lifelong learner and teacher, Lenore is an advocate for excellence in Jewish Education for the young and adults, and has made it her mission in her personal and professional life..

-Cari Altman holds a Master's of Science in Education from the University of Miami and brings to the Admissions office a background in family counseling, education, marketing, recruitment, and event coordination.
+Cari Altman holds a Master's of Science in Education from the University of Miami and has a background in family counseling, education, marketing, recruitment and event coordination.
 A Pinecrest native, Cari has a lifelong personal and family history at Temple Beth Am, with deep roots in the South Florida Jewish community.
 She has worked with families at South Miami Hospital's Addiction Treatment Center, as well as the National Cancer Institute's Cancer Information Service, formerly housed at The University of Miami.

 Prior to returning to Miami, Cari worked in psychiatric research in mood and anxiety disorders at Mount Sinai School of Medicine in New York.
-Cari is delighted to combine her knowledge of education, children, and families with her enthusiasm for Temple Beth Am Day School.
-She is proud to have two children currently at Temple Beth Am Day School, in both the Early Childhood Program and the Elementary School.
+Cari is delighted to combine her knowledge of education, children and families with her enthusiasm for Temple Beth Am Day School.
+She is proud to have a daughter who is a graduate of Temple Beth Am Day School, and a son enrolled in the Elementary School.

 Jennifer Carey, M.A., Technology and Innovation Director